SG-CADVLM: A Context-Aware Decoding Powered Vision Language Model for Safety-Critical Scenario Generation: Introduction

+To overcome these challenges, we propose a context-enhanced framework that explicitly strengthens VLMs’ alignment with external crash information and multimodal consistency during scenario generation.
+Specifically, we incorporate Context-Aware Decoding (CAD)~\citep{shi2024trusting} to address the issue of context misalignment, where a model’s internal priors often override provided crash details.
+CAD employs a contrastive decoding strategy that amplifies the probability of tokens consistent with contextual cues such as crash reports and road network specifications, thereby suppressing hallucinations and improving geometric and behavioral accuracy.
+In parallel, a multimodal input module jointly encodes textual and visual information to guide the simultaneous generation of road geometries and dynamic vehicle trajectories.
+By coupling these components, our proposed Context-Aware Decoding Powered Vision-Language Model for Safety-Critical Scenario Generation (SG-CADVLM) achieves faithful, simulation-ready reconstruction of safety-critical scenarios, ensuring that generated outputs remain both physically plausible and consistent with real-world accident dynamics.
 Based on the aforementioned considerations, we combine CAD with VLMs to generate road network and vehicle maneuvers simultaneously, generating realistic critical scenarios.
-RAG mechanism is also integrated to automatically retrieve information from the dataset to enable generating more accurate codes.
-Our contributions can be summarized in three points: \begin{itemize} \item We introduce Context-Aware Multimodal Large Language Model (SG-CADVLM), integrating CAD mechanism to enhance road network generation accuracy by amplifying model attention to crash report specifications while suppressing parametric knowledge interference, mitigating the context suppression limitation that causes existing methods to generate geometries inconsistent with accident specifications. \item We design a multi-modal semantic alignment framework that combines cross-modal attention processing with RAG mechanism and carefully designed prompts to generate inherently safety-critical scenarios, enabling the synthesis of high-risk evaluation materials with enhanced collision probability and reduced safety margins that traditional methods fail to replicate.
+RAG mechanism is also integrated to automatically retrieve information from the dataset to enable generation more accurate code.
+Our contributions can be summarized in three points: \begin{itemize} \item We introduce Context-Aware Decoding Powered Vision-Language Model for Safety-Critical Scenario Generation (SG-CADVLM), integrating CAD mechanism to enhance road network generation accuracy by amplifying model attention to crash report specifications while suppressing parametric knowledge interference, mitigating the context suppression limitation that causes existing methods to generate geometries inconsistent with accident specifications. \item We design a multimodal semantic alignment framework that combines cross-modal attention processing with RAG mechanism and carefully designed prompts to generate inherently safety-critical scenarios, enabling the synthesis of high-risk evaluation materials with enhanced collision probability and reduced safety margins that traditional methods fail to replicate.

-\item We conduct comprehensive experimental validation demonstrating the effectiveness of our approach, showing a 469\% increase in the proportion of generated scenarios classified as critical-risk, and an 84\% reduction in Post-Encroachment Time (PET)--a standard conflict metric for evaluating traffic interactions compared to baseline, thus proving superior performance in safety-critical scenario generation for AV testing. \end{itemize}
+\item We conduct comprehensive experimental validation demonstrating the effectiveness of our approach, showing a 182\% increase in the proportion of generated scenarios classified as critical and high risk, and a 78\% reduction in Post-Encroachment Time (PET)—a standard conflict metric for evaluating traffic interactions—compared to the baseline, thus proving superior performance in safety-critical scenario generation for AV testing. \end{itemize}